 - Check all of the hardware and software you rely on.
 Before you upgrade, remember to check compatibility for everything installed on or connected to your computer.
-Especially anything that depends on driver software.
+Especially anything that depends on driver software being compatible.
 That could include printers, graphics tablets, scanners, cameras, networking equipment, calibration equipment, backup software, diagnostic software, adapters, hubs, docks, and so on.

 - Test your complete workflow.
 Published compatibility reports may be on test systems that don’t have the same hardware and software you use.
-If you must ensure complete compatibility with everything you use, run your own tests with macOS 10.15 Catalina on a separate system, such as an external hard drive with a Mojave test system installed.
-Apple is making prerelease builds of Catalina available to the public (visit the Apple Public Beta Program) that you can test.
+If you must ensure complete compatibility with everything you use, run your own tests with macOS 10.15 Catalina on a separate system, such as an external drive with a Catalina test system installed.

 - Current versions will be the most compatible.
 You can expect that current versions of Mac software will be updated for full compatibility with macOS 10.15 Catalina, but previous versions probably won’t.
 For Adobe applications, that means you can expect the most recent Creative Cloud (CC) versions to be either already compatible or will be updated eventually.
 But if you use an older version such as CS6 or earlier that Adobe no longer updates, any issues with Catalina will not be fixed.

 Official statements and verified reports for Creative Cloud versions